telent/liminix/doc/user.rst

 with a combination of :command:`dmesg` output and the contents of :file:`/proc/mtd`

+**Don't do this on a device that's running on the same flash partition as you're about to overwrite, otherwise you're likely to crash it.
+Use kexecboot (see "Updates to running devices" below) first to reboot into a RAM-based system.**

 .. code-block:: console

    <5>[    0.469841] Creating 4 MTD partitions on "spi0.0":